-Award-winning writer David Earle was born and raised in Anaheim, California, and lived fifteen years in the Los Angeles area where he worked at various entertainment industry companies; Taft/Barish Productions, New World Pictures, Rogers & Cowan, Hollywood Records, and most recently and notably at Walt Disney and in Creative Development at Disney Imagineering.
-Currently he resides at Lake Tahoe in nothern Nevada amid the majestic High Sierras where he writes prolifically, varying from comedies to dramas, from novels to screenplays and plays, of which he has had four plays produced in the U.S. Credits include - After The Wedding; A Road To Nowhere; They're Having A Deadly Good Time; and Postnuptials.
+Award-winning writer David Earle was born and raised in Anaheim, California, and lived fifteen years in the Los Angeles area where he worked at various entertainment industry companies; Taft/Barish Productions, New World Pictures, Rogers & Cowan, Hollywood Records, and at Walt Disney in Creative Development at Disney Imagineering.
+His screenplays have earned him 63 awards and nominations at film festivals and screenplay competitions nationally and internationally.
+He resides at Lake Tahoe in northern Nevada amid the majestic High Sierras where he writes prolifically, varying from comedies to dramas, from novels to screenplays and plays, of which he has had four plays produced in the U.S. Those credits include - After the Wedding; A Road to Nowhere; They're Having a Deadly Good Time; and Postnuptials.
 Postnuptials, an adult farce, had its Australian premiere at the Parade Theatres in Sydney where it was chosen as the theatrical event for the 2013 Sydney LGBT Mardi Gras.
 Both the Postnuptials stage play and its (unproduced) screenplay adaptation have been nominated or won several awards at film festivals internationally.
 He adapted his one-act stage drama, A Road to Nowhere, into a screenplay short (unproduced) that has received several international film festival awards.
-His fiction novel, Life Is But A Dream, is selling worldwide in 248 countries (notably on Amazon).
+His sci-fi drama novel, Life Is But A Dream, is selling worldwide in 248 countries (notably on Amazon).
 The (unproduced) screenplay adaptation of Life Is But A Dream, that he wrote, has won him numerous awards and nominations at a number of international film festivals.
-His (unproduced) non-fictional Historical/Epic Docudrama screenplay, Pelée, has also won him awards internationally.
-In addition, he has written the novelette, The Remarkable Travels of Billy Sparks, and short story, The Calla Lilies.
+The Inclusion and Equity department of the Writers Guild of America West chose Life Is But A Dream for a full cast industry reading at the WGAW building due to the ethnic diversity of its characters.
+His (unproduced) five-episode true story limited series, Pelée, has also won him multiple awards internationally.
+His most recent completed screenplay is another true story drama titled, Searching for Michael.
+In addition, he has written the novelette, The Remarkable Travels of Billy Sparks, and short story, The Calla Lilies (both on Amazon).